 Required Margin Examples at “Notional Value”

 Notional value is the static worth of an investment product.
 You adjust it based on the currency pair margin requirement.
 This is how you get the required margin figure.

 Currency Pair Margin Requirements

-An issue related to required margin is the margin requirement.
+An issue related to the required margin is the margin requirement.
 This percentage varies based on currency pairs.
-Here’s some popular transaction examples.
+Here are some popular transaction examples.